NBISweden/workshop-reproducible-research/docs/setup.md

     libpaths.
 To fix this, first check the available library path by `.libPaths()` to make sure that it points to a path within your conda environment.
-It might be that `.libPaths()` shows multiple library paths, in which case R packages will be searched for by R in both these locations.
+It might be that `.libPaths()` shows multiple library paths, in which case R packages will be searched for by R in all these locations.
     This means that your R session will not be completely isolated in your Conda environment and that something that works for you might not work for someone else using the same Conda environment, simply because you had